 Features such as the ability to complete portions of training online have also made driver training more accessible and convenient.
 Drivers-in-training that live far from training centers or have busy schedules can complete certain tests and computer modules remotely at their convenience.
 With access to a Smart Phone or personal computer, our students can review course materials, access educational tools and resources and track their progress with greater ease and convenience than ever before using a secure personal dashboard.

-Another feature that sets CHET apart from other driving schools are our multimedia instructional videos, video tutorials and training materials.
+Other key features that set CHET apart from other driving schools are our multimedia instructional videos, video tutorials and training materials.
 CHET’s driving trainers have produced videos that help demonstrate lessons that are hard to convey through a traditional oral presentation alone, such as “Sliding Tandems”.
 Our instructional videos bring training modules to life, making them easier to conceptualize and understand.
 Some of our instructional videos cover topics such as:

 Taking Advantage of Volvo Driver Training E-Courses

 Volvo Trucks Academy has an online video portal that breaks down driving maneuvers, strategies and technical procedures, making them a valuable tool both for commercial driving students as well as drivers already in the workforce.

 These instructional videos called eLearnings are available to customers and drivers through the Volvo Trucks website.
 Fleets and driving schools that utilize Volvo vehicles are not charged for their drivers to access the Volvo Driver Training website.

 CHET has put a lot of focus on being able to access information via online portals.
 Once our students have “left the nest” we want them to still be able to check, verify and learn when they are out on the road.
 To this end, we have aligned ourselves with VOLVO so that our drivers can access relevant information about their truck systems and technologies.